stefankusch/genome_leveillula_2020/README.md

 #### Index

 01. Genome assembly with `SPAdes` and `SOAPdenovo2`.
-02. Assembly quality control by use of `Blobtools`.
+02. Assembly clean-up by use of `Blobtools`.
-03. Basic genome analysis
+03. Basic genome analysis and quality control
 04. Gene annotation *ab initio* via `Augustus`/`BRAKER`

 #### References